Carl Zeiss SMT: Photomask systems

 This area develops and manufactures systems that analyze and repair defects on photomasks and measure and optimize defined mask properties.
 The photomask contains all the structure information that will be imaged on the wafer with light.

+Process control solutions

+This product unit develops and manufactures process control solutions to obtain and analyze relevant information (such as microchip volumes) for logic and memory chip production.
+This enables the semiconductor industry to meet its challenges for the next generation of elements.